 Protocol (MGCP) and Session Initiation Protocol (SIP).
 Unified Communications

 Manager communicates with the IP phones using SIP or Skinny Call Control

-capabilities and clustering options, see the latest version of the
+call processing capabilities and clustering options, see the latest version of

 Cisco Collaboration System

 Communications Manager communicates with Unified CCE through the Java Telephony